 Want to improve friendships and student behavior?
-These DIY kindness bulletin board ideas will help you build a culture of respect and inclusion!
+These kindness bulletin board ideas will help you build a culture of respect and inclusion!

 Affirmation quotes are especially good for visual learners as they help to reinforce essential character traits and social skills to encourage an inclusive community.

 Studies show that affirmations can counteract negative thoughts and habits.
 That's why kindness bulletin boards can be so powerful.
 Their positive messages remind students of the good behavior that is expected at school.

 Most of the displays below can be adapted for preschool, kindergarten, elementary, middle, or even high school and help to reinforce lessons about friendship and respect.
 Counselors and social workers love this type of kindness activities for kids because they're a powerful way to nurture social skills and reinforce positive character traits.